jgrodziski/metav/README.md

 # Rationale

-* **SCM reference (hash) -> Artefact.
-Artefact -> SCM reference (Hash).** We should be able to link a SCM hash to a software's binary artefact and the inverse: link a binary artefact to a reference in the SCM tree.
+* **SCM reference (hash) should give -> Artefact. **
+* **Artefact should give -> SCM reference (Hash).**
+    * We should be able to link a SCM hash to a software's binary artefact and the inverse: link a binary artefact to a reference in the SCM tree.
 * **Version is derived from git state instead of the other way around** (like a file versioned in the repo, with all the desynchronisation risks)
-* **The library should accomodate a Monorepo style organization where several modules (directory containing a `deps.edn` file) lives under a top level repository, hence mixing the version and tag in it.**
+* **The library should accomodate a Monorepo style organization** where several modules (directory containing a `deps.edn` file) lives under a top level repository, hence mixing the version and tag in it.
-* **Determinism of the artifact construction from the source code SCM state.**
+* **Artifact construction from the source code SCM state should be deterministic.** An SCM reference should always give the same artefact.

 ## Release semantic